SyedAhkam/sass-rocket-fairing/README.md

 - ROCKET_SASS_DIR
 - ROCKET_CSS_DIR

+### Where
-> `sass_dir` is the folder where your sass files are to be located while `css dir` is where your built css files are to be located.
+- `sass_dir` is the folder where your sass files are to be located.

+- `css dir` is where your built css files are to be located.

 ## Thanks
 I've stolen a big chunk of code from [rocket_dyn_templates](https://github.com/SergioBenitez/Rocket/tree/1a42009e9f729661868d339c77f5b6fc8757cebe/contrib/dyn_templates) and adapted it to my needs.

 ## Contributing
 Feel free to send me a pull request!
-My code might be a little iffy but that's because I'm new to rust ecosystem.
+My code might be a little iffy but that's because I'm new to the rust ecosystem.

 ## License
 Licensed under the most permissive license, MIT.